Minter blockchain

 10%

-Lets consider a validator whose stake (i.e. self-bonded stake + delegated stake) is 10% of the total stake of all validators.
-This validator has 20% self-bonded stake and applies a commission of 10%.
-Now let us consider a block with the following rewards:
+Let us consider a validator whose stake (i.e., self-bonded stake + delegated stake) is 10% of the total stake of all validators.
+This validator has a 20% self-bonded stake and applies a fee of 10%.
+Now, let's suppose there's a block with the following rewards:

-This amounts to a total of 121 Bips to be distributed among all staking pools.
+This amounts to a total of 121 BIP to be distributed among all staking pools.

-Our validator's staking pool represents 10% of the total stake, which means the pool obtains 12.1 bips.
-Now let us look at the internal distribution of rewards:
+Our validator's staking pool represents 10% of the total stake, which means the pool obtains 12.1 BIP.
+Now, let us look at the internal distribution of rewards:

 Risks

 Staking coins is not free of risk.
-First, staked coins are locked up, and retrieving them requires a 30 days waiting period called unbonding period.
-Additionally, if a validator misbehaves, a portion of its total stake can be slashed (i.e. destroyed).
-This includes the stake of their delegators.
+First, staked coins are locked up, and getting them back requires a 30-day wait called unbonding period.
+Additionally, if a validator misbehaves, a portion of its total stake can be slashed (i.e., destroyed).
+This includes the stakes of their delegators.

 There are 2 main slashing conditions:

-- Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
+- Double-signing: If someone on chain A reports that a validator has signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A for 5% of stake;

 Minter SDKs